Skip to main content

 0-35 Low Effects of an error or accident are minimal, resulting in negligible, if any, impacts on organizational operations, finances, assets, individuals, other organizations, or the nation.

 36-55 Moderate Effects of an error or accident are limited and may result in minor or temporary impact on organizational missions/business functions, organizational assets, or the nation.
-This includes increased difficulty in performing business operations in a timely manner, with sufficient confidence, or within planned resource constraints; minor damage to agency image, reputation, or trust; minor financial loss to the agency or other organizations; and/or noncompliance with applicable laws or regulations.
+Effects include increased difficulty in performing business operations in a timely manner, with sufficient confidence, or within planned resource constraints; minor damage to agency image, reputation, or trust; minor financial loss to the agency or other organizations; and/or noncompliance with applicable laws or regulations.

 Step 2.
 Create an Identity